2005 Polish parliamentary election: Contestants

 The parties running in this election were mainly the same as in 2001, with the addition of Social Democracy of Poland (a splinter group from the Democratic Left Alliance), and the Democratic Party formed from the Freedom Union (UW) and some SLD dissidents.
 Both these new parties failed to win seats.

 The BBC commented on election day: "The two centre-right parties are both rooted in the anti-communist Solidarity movement but differ on issues such as the budget and taxation.
 Law and Justice, whose agenda includes tax breaks and state aid for the poor, has pledged to uphold traditional family and Christian values.
 It is suspicious of economic liberalism.
 The Citizens Platform strongly promotes free market forces and wants to introduce a flat 15% rate for income tax, corporation tax and VAT.
 It also promises to move faster on deregulation and privatisation, in order to adopt the euro as soon as possible."

 Opinion polls

 Results

 Had the two leading parties been able to form a coalition as expected, it would have had 63 percent of seats in the Assembly, just short of the two-thirds supermajority required to carry out constitutional reform.
+Instead however, PiS formed a coalition with two other parties, SRP, and LPR.
 The populist and isolationist Self-Defense of the Polish Republic (Samoobrona) slightly improved its representation and became the third largest party ahead of the SLD, which despite losing most of its seats performed slightly better than expected based on opinion polls.
 However, the party lost all its Senate seats.
 The League of Polish Families and the Polish People's Party retained their representation.
 The German minority in Poland is exempt from the requirement of achieving at least 5% of the total vote and retained their two seats.